ua-datalab/ua-datalab.github.io/docs/mlpaths_grids.md

     ---

-    <p>MLOps (Machine Learning Operations), MLOps is a way to manage machine learning models, making it easier to develop, deploy, and update them as business needs change.
+    <p>MLOps (Machine Learning Operations), is a way to manage machine learning models, making it easier to develop, deploy, and update them as business needs change.

 -   <b>D2.
 LLMOps</b>

     ---

-    <p> LLMOps (Large Language Model Operations), builds on MLOps practices but addresses the unique challenges of deploying large language models, such as GPT, BERT, and LLaMA.
-These models require substantial computational resources, prompt engineering, and ongoing monitoring to manage performance, ethics, and latency.
+    <p> LLMOps (Large Language Model Operations), extends MLOps practices to handle large language model deployment challenges.
+It focuses on managing computational resources, prompt engineering, and monitoring model performance and ethics.

 -   <b>D3.
 AgentOps</b>

     ---

-    <p>AgentOps enables the deployment of autonomous agents that perform complex tasks with minimal human intervention.
-These agents integrate with APIs, make decisions based on real-time data, and adapt to changing conditions, making them ideal for high-stakes applications requiring autonomy.
+    <p>AgentOps deploys autonomous agents that perform complex tasks independently.
+These agents work with APIs, use real-time data for decisions, and adapt dynamically - making them suitable for autonomous high-stakes applications.

 </div>